sdhutchins/gbs-guide/README.md

 ### Lab and Peer Connections

-Reach out to faculty and senior students for lab-related queries and peer support.
+Never hesitate to reach out to faculty and senior students for lab-related queries and peer support.

+- [ ] Join the UAB Labs slack channel.
+- [ ] Join the GBS Students GroupMe.
+- [ ] Join the GGB Theme GroupMe.
+- [ ] Join the Graduate Students GroupMe.

 ### Student Concerns

 Contact program coordinators or administrators for academic or program-related issues.

+- [ ] Contact GSG for student concerns at their [website]().

 ### Financial Hardships